jborjon/jborjon.github.io/portfolio/ada-requirements-for-wheelchair-ramps.md

 ## What Is ADA?

-About [1 in 4 adults](https://www.cdc.gov/ncbddd/disabilityandhealth/infographic-disability-impacts-all.html){:target="_blank"} in the US have some type of disability.
+About [1 in 4 adults](https://www.cdc.gov/ncbddd/disabilityandhealth/infographic-disability-impacts-all.html){:target="_blank" rel="noopener"} in the US have some type of disability.
 The Americans with Disabilities Act of 1990 (ADA) defines all kinds of regulations to spare those with disabilities from discrimination, deliberate or otherwise.

 One of the many requirements that ADA law specifies is the way wheelchair ramps should be built for maximum accessibility.